"Only the educated are free."

 (We now know, for example, that the character Moses actually received the 10 commandments from the Cloud, but a pastoral scribe or bard would have lacked the tools to convey that.)

-The class will survey natural laws as they relate to, for example, the story of the Flood, Joshua stopping the movement of the sun, Jesus walking on water, and Lot's wife being turned into a pillar of salt, then review the major teachings of Galileo, Copernicus, Newton, Einstein, and Neil DeGrasse Tyson.
+Near the end of Thursday's class, students will survey natural laws as they relate to, for example, the story of the Flood, Joshua stopping the movement of the sun, Jesus walking on water, and Lot's wife being turned into a pillar of salt, then review the major teachings of Galileo, Copernicus, Newton, Einstein, and Neil DeGrasse Tyson.

 Friday: "BYO Bread and Wine Day" as students' celebrate the knowledge that, even after one week, never again will they waste time poring over spiritual texts in search of science or history, nor will they dilute the power and beauty of said spiritual texts by wildly and dangerously miscalculating the intent of their authors, nor will they ever allow a politician to use boogeyman comic-book theology to shame, control and fleece the flock s/he has been elected to lead.